WetHat/rss-tracker/test-vault/reference/Sabine Hossenfelder/Brain Really Uses Quantum Effects, New Study Finds.md

 tags: []
 ---
 > [!abstract] Brain Really Uses Quantum Effects, New Study Finds by Sabine Hossenfelder - 2024-05-12T15:00:18.000Z
+> Start speaking a new language in 3 weeks with Babbel 🎉.
+Get up to 60% OFF your subscription ➡Here: https://bit.ly/sabinebabbel05 When Roger Penrose originally came out with the idea that the human brain uses quantum effects in microtubules and that was the origin of consciousness, many thought the idea was a little crazy.
+According to a new study, it turns out that Penrose was actually right… about the microtubules anyways.
+Let’s have a look.
+Paper: https://pubs.acs.org/doi/10.1021/acs.jpcb.3c0⋯
 >
 > ![image|480x360](https://i3.ytimg.com/vi/R6G1D2UQ3gg/hqdefault.jpg)